viral32111/uefi-experiments/README.md

 ## Building

-To build these executables a cross-compiler for `i686-elf` and the [GNU-EFI library](https://sourceforge.net/projects/gnu-efi/files/) are required.
+To build these executables GCC and the [GNU-EFI library](https://sourceforge.net/projects/gnu-efi/files/) are required.

 The included [Docker image](dockerfile) can be built to get these in an isolated environment, as to not bloat your local system.

+The [`build-applications.bash`](/scripts/build-applications.bash) script will compile each application.

+The [`create-image.bash`](/scripts/create-image.bash) script will create a bootable disk image file containing the applications.

 ## License